 SolTrans motioned that this item be moved to the March 25th Consortium Agenda.
-The Solano County Intercity Working Group voted to move this item to the March 25th Consortium meeting.
+On a motion by City of Fairfield, and a second by City of Suisun City, the Solano County Intercity Working Group voted to move this item to the March 25th Consortium meeting.
 (9 Ayes)

-On March 25, 2025, STA staff presented the Solano Express Intercity Transit Funding and Cost-Sharing Agreement and reminded the Consortium members that the agreement is necessary for the program's funding and emphasized the need for a funding agreement for the funding of the service to continue.
+On March 25, 2025, STA staff presented the Solano Express Intercity Transit Funding and Cost-Sharing Agreement and reminded the Consortium members that the agreement is crucial for the program's funding and emphasized the need for a funding agreement for the funding of the service to continue.
 If this goes to the STA Board for adoption at their meeting on April 9, 2025, this guarantees funding from all the funding partners for FY 2025-26.